drnitinmalik/simple-linear-regression/README.md

 ## Bugs and Feature requests
 Identified a bug in the code or a feature requests, [please open a new issue](https://github.com/drnitinmalik/simple-linear-regression/issues/new/choose)

+## Submitting a pull request
+[![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://makeapullrequest.com)
+**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)

 ## Copyright
 Code and documentation copyright 2020–2022 [the Author](https://github.com/drnitinmalik/simple-linear-regression/graphs/contributors).
 Code released under the MIT License.
 Docs released under [Creative Commons](https://creativecommons.org/licenses/by/3.0/).

-[![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://makeapullrequest.com)
-**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)